arvindvyas/Country-State-Select/README.md

 ##Country State Select [![Build Status](https://travis-ci.org/arvindvyas/Country-State-Select.svg?branch=master)](https://travis-ci.org/arvindvyas/Country-State-Select)  [![Code Climate](https://codeclimate.com/github/arvindvyas/Country-State-Select/badges/gpa.svg)](https://codeclimate.com/github/arvindvyas/Country-State-Select)

-Country State Select is a library that provides an easy API to generate Country and State / Province dropdowns for use in forms.
+Country State Select is a library that provides an easy API to generate Country , State / Province  and City dropdowns for use in forms.

-When implemented correctly, a State / Province dropdown is filled with appropriate regions based upon what Country a user has selected.
+When implemented correctly, a State / Province dropdown is filled with appropriate regions based upon what Country a user has selected .

-For instance, if a user chooses "United States of America" for a Country dropdown, the State dropdown will be filled with the 50 appropriate states plus the District of Columbia.
+For instance, if a user chooses "United States of America" for a Country dropdown, the State dropdown will be filled with the 50 appropriate states plus the District of Columbia also then user can list city according to state selection but currently cities are limited.

 The data for Countries and States is populated by the excellent [city-state](https://github.com/loureirorg/city-state) gem.